For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • £99 per month for any bag from their Premium or Deluxe collections (with the chance to swap two bags per month)

-• £79 per month for any bag from their Premium collection (with the chance to swap one bag per month)
+• £79 per month for any bag from their Premium or Starter collections (with the chance to swap one bag per month)

 • £19 per year for a Flexi membership (you'll need to buy bag passes* each time you want to rent a bag, so it's more suited to people who don't plan to rent many bags throughout the year).

-* The bag passes cost £45 per week for a Premium bag or £55 per week for a Deluxe bag.
+* The bag passes cost £35 per week for a Starter bag, £45 per week for a Premium bag or £55 per week for a Deluxe bag.

 Have a look at COCOON's website for more info and to see which bags are included in each collection.